armando555/file-uploader-php-js/README.md

 To run this project remember apply sudo chmod -R 777 to the repo folder, to write and move the images.

+Note: remember don't print or echo a string before the json, it cause error.